This article should answer:

 If no review set is used, all rules in the category are applied by default.

-Important: Playbooks is review support
+Important: Playbooks support review

-Playbooks should be considered a structured first-pass review that helps you:
+AI-based review is still evolving.
+Playbooks should be used as a structured first-pass to help you:

 Identify potential issues